 Animals in Africa

 The black rhino is, just like its white relative, grey.
-The misleading color indications come from a mistranslation of the english "wide", which refers to the wide mouth of the white rhino wich is perfectly adapted to graze.
+The misleading color indications come from a mistranslation of the english word "wide", which refers to the wide mouth of the white rhino, an evolutionary adaptation to grazing.

 The black rhino is just as grey as its cousin, the white rhino.
 These misleading color indications are a product of the false translation of the adjective "wide", which describes the rhinos mouth.
 The white rhinos eats mostly grass while the black rhino eats bushes, leaves, plants and twigs and therefore has a pointy mouth.
 Nevertheless, black and white are accepted as description of these two different species.